What is this feature for?

 Step 4: Decide and support

 You translate the findings into actions.
-For example, points to confirm before making a decision, the integration plan, management support, or progression objectives.
+For example, points to confirm before a decision, the integration plan, managerial support, progression objectives.

 Recruiting for atypical profiles

-When a candidate’s background doesn’t perfectly align, but their progression trajectory is credible, “Discover potential” helps structure the analysis and questions.
+When the background doesn‘t perfectly align, but the progression logic is credible, “Discovering Potential” helps structure the analysis and questions.

-Less experience data, more need for guidance on learning, adaptation, and success in a given environment.
+Less experience data, more need for benchmarks on learning, adaptation, and success in a given environment.

 Identify the conditions for success in a role change and build a realistic support plan.